neosinha/BootstrapUI/README.md

 ```

 That's it..
-Spend your time in developing views quickly.
+Use your time in developing views or custom elements without writing HTML